HelmOar/SVG-Logo-Maker/README.md

 chelmore1@bigpond.com

 ## Tests
-A suite of tests is available in the shapes.test.js file using the JEST package.
+- A suite of tests is available in the shapes.test.js file using the JEST package
+- These can be found in the shapes.test.js file

 ## License 📛
       Copyright © MIT.
 All rights reserved.